Adaptech/fullmoonplumbing/README.md

 The Plumber List "legacy system" is done in Google Sheets, including the API which makes "PlumberCreated" and "PlumberUpdated" events available to the Full Moon Plumbing scheduling service.

-> It is a tongue-in-cheek attempt to show that we are overcomplicating eventsourcing.
+> It is a tongue-in-cheek attempt to show that we are overcomplicating

-> ... and we are spending way too much time on low-value CRUD.
+> eventsourcing and spending way too much time on low-value CRUD.

 ## Getting Started